MLB (Major League Baseball) Logo

 Website:mlb.com

-MLB (Major League Baseball) is a sports organization from the United States that unites professional baseball players.
+MLB (Major League Baseball) is a sports organization in the United States that unites professional baseball players.
 It is the oldest league, founded in 1903.
-Now it includes 29 American teams and 1 Canadian, which are divided into groups.
-They equally represent the NL (National League, formed in 1876) and the AL (American League, formed in 1901).
+Now, it includes 29 American teams and 1 Canadian, divided into groups.
+They represent the NL (National League, formed in 1876) and the AL (American League, formed in 1901).
 Although these two leagues have been cooperating since 1903, they were legally separated and were different structures.
 Their final and official unification into one organization took place in 2000.
 The Commissioner of Baseball leads it.
 The main office is located in New York, in the center of Manhattan.

-After the rivalry and numerous dissatisfaction of athletes, another structure was established – the AL (American League).
+After the rivalry and dissatisfaction among athletes, another structure was established – the AL (American League).
 This happened in 1901.
-Then an open confrontation broke out between her and the NL, which lasted for many years until a proposal was made to create a common organization with its charter, emblem, leadership, and game schedule.
+Then, an open confrontation broke out between her and the NL, which lasted for many years until a proposal was made to create a common organization with its charter, emblem, leadership, and game schedule.

 Meaning and History